eutampieri/xenorchestra/README.md

 # Xen-Orchestra (Community Edition) Installer

 Xen-Orchestra (Community Edition) allows you to administer Citrix Hypervisor (aka XenServer) and XCP-ng as well as backup any VM's running on these systems.
+The single line installation script allows you to go from a bare-minimal installation of [Ubuntu](https://ubuntu.com/download/server) or [Debian (Server)](https://www.debian.org/distrib/netinst) to fully operational XOCE server.

-## System Minimum Requirements
+## System Minimum Requirements for installation

 * 1 vCPU
 * 3 GiB RAM
 * 10 GiB disk space

-## System Recommendations
+## System Recommendations for operation

 * 2 vCPU recommended
-* 3 GiB of RAM
+* 3 GiB of RAM (for environments containing 500+ VMs increase the XOCE RAM)
-* 20 GiB disk space (for package and system updates)
+* 20 GiB disk space (for system updates)

 ## Assumptions

-* We assume you have a Virtual or physical server running a currently supported Ubuntu or Debian server installation with internet connectivity.
+* We assume you have a Virtual or physical server running a currently supported Ubuntu or Debian server installation with internet connectivity
 * You've read this community and understand what installation entails and does on your soon to be XOCE server
-* The single line installation script allows you to go from a bare-minimal installation of [Ubuntu](https://ubuntu.com/download/server) or [Debian (Server)](https://www.debian.org/distrib/netinst) to fully operational XOCE server.

 ## Installation